ai-safety-foundation/sparse_autoencoder/docs/content/index.md

 pip install sparse_autoencoder
 ```

+## Features

 This library contains:

-1. **A sparse autoencoder model**, along with all the underlying PyTorch components you need to customise and/or build your own:
+   1. **A sparse autoencoder model**, along with all the underlying PyTorch components you need to
+      customise and/or build your own:
-   * Encoder, constrained unit norm decoder and tied bias PyTorch modules in `autoencoder`.
+      - Encoder, constrained unit norm decoder and tied bias PyTorch modules in `autoencoder`.
-   * L1 and L2 loss modules in `loss`.
+      - L1 and L2 loss modules in `loss`.
-   * Adam module with helper method to reset state in `optimizer`.
+      - Adam module with helper method to reset state in `optimizer`.
-2. **Activations data generator** using TransformerLens, with the underlying steps in case you want to customise the approach:
+   2. **Activations data generator** using TransformerLens, with the underlying steps in case you
+      want to customise the approach:
-   * Activation store options (in-memory or on disk) in `activation_store`.
+      - Activation store options (in-memory or on disk) in `activation_store`.
-   * Hook to get the activations from TransformerLens in an efficient way in `source_model`.
+      - Hook to get the activations from TransformerLens in an efficient way in `source_model`.
-   * Source dataset (i.e. prompts to generate these activations) utils in `source_data`, that stream data from HuggingFace and pre-process (tokenize & shuffle).
+      - Source dataset (i.e. prompts to generate these activations) utils in `source_data`, that
+        stream data from HuggingFace and pre-process (tokenize & shuffle).
    3. **Activation resampler** to help reduce the number of dead neurons.
-4. **Metrics** that log at various stages of training (e.g. during training, resampling and validation), and integrate with wandb.
+   4. **Metrics** that log at various stages of training (e.g. during training, resampling and
+      validation), and integrate with wandb.
-5. **Training pipeline** that combines everything together, allowing you to run hyperparameter sweeps and view progress on wandb.
+   5. **Training pipeline** that combines everything together, allowing you to run hyperparameter
+      sweeps and view progress on wandb.

+## Designed for Research

-It's designed to be modular.
-By default it takes the approach from [Towards Monosemanticity: Decomposing Language Models With Dictionary Learning
+The library is designed to be modular.
+By default it takes the approach from [Towards
+Monosemanticity: Decomposing Language Models With Dictionary Learning
 ](https://transformer-circuits.pub/2023/monosemantic-features/index.html), so you can pip install
 the library and get started quickly.
 Then when you need to customise something, you can just extend
 the abstract class for that component (e.g. you can extend `AbstractEncoder` if you want to